-Applicants for St Marys halls of residence from the UK or EU must be on a Higher Education course and aged over 18 years (on 31st August 2013).
+UK applicants for St Mary’s Halls of Residence must be on a Higher Education course and aged over 18 years (on 31st August 2016).

-Other Facilities: Students can use the on-site laundry and can access a local gym "Gymies”, where Wiltshire College has secured free off-peak membership for students and staff.
+Students can use the on-site laundry and can access a local gym "Gymies".
 If students are unable to access their normal GP they are expected to register with our local GP at St Anne Street Surgery (08444 778700).

-Staffing: The Accommodation Team provide support for residential students 24 hours/day, 7 days/week.
-This will be based either from The Hub on the main campus or St Mary's Accommodation office.
+The Accommodation Team provide support for residential students 24 hours/day, 7 days/week.
+This will be based either from the main campus or St Mary's Accommodation office.
 In addition to providing pastoral support, the team also coordinate the maintenance of the building, manage fire procedures as well as providing first aid cover.

 The Learner Voice at St Marys is loud and clear, via a Halls Representative on the Student Union.
-In conjunction with individual Hall Reps for each cluster and in partnership with the Head of Residential Accommodation Services, issues are resolved and the social calendar is planned at regular meetings.
+In conjunction with individual Hall Reps for each cluster and in partnership with the Residential Accommodation Manager, issues are resolved and the social calendar is planned at regular meetings.

 All residents are subject to the College's Code of Conduct and the accommodation team monitor compliance.
 All residents are required to sign the Licence to Occupy, distributed with the Offer of Accommodation.
 Any breaches of the College's Code of Conduct or the Licence to Occupy will be dealt with according to the College's Disciplinary Procedure - a summary of which is available in the 'College Handbook' or available on the College website (www.wiltshire.ac.uk).